 Last week a delightful shipment landed on my doorstep.
 It contained four attractively designed packages of the latest non-dairy cheese to hit North America, Sheese.
 Produced in Scotland, this stuff has been all the rage among the vegan community.
 As someone who’s writing and baking revolves around all things dairy-free, I was insanely eager to trial this new cheese contender.

-nine ten different varieties of the “vegan hard cheese” alone.
+They offer ten different varieties of the “vegan hard cheese” alone.
 Since I can spend an hour trying to decide “chocolate or vanilla,” I thought it would be best to leave fate up to the Sheese folks.
 Not to mention, I love surprises!
 I opened the box to discover four different flavors, Cheddar with Chives, Strong Cheddar, Blue Style, and…Cheshire.